 Ad fontes, “to the sources,” was a rallying cry of the Reformation.
 The Reformers bequeathed to us a heritage, rooted in the Scriptures and their wide-ranging humanistic studies, which sought to address the hard questions of theology, philosophy, and culture in a way that was true to the revelation of God’s word and God’s world.
 Ad Fontes channels this ethos into a modern context, seeking to explore our questions alongside the great cloud of witnesses and the many exemplars who have gone before us.

 Ad Fontes is a quarterly journal.
 Each issue features a combination of longform essays, shorter articles, historical sketches, and book reviews.
 This website hosts the digital versions of current issues, as well as an extensive archive of past pieces, and a wide array of non-print web exclusive blogs and articles.

-Onsi A. Kamel (Editor-in-Chief) holds a master’s degree from the University of Chicago in the social sciences (concentrating in history), a master’s degree from Princeton Theological Seminary in theology, and a bachelor’s degree from the University of Chicago.
-His academic interests lie chiefly in systematic theology, historical theology, and philosophy.
+Onsi Aaron Kamel (Editor-at-Large) is a PhD student at Princeton University.
+He holds a master’s degree from the University of Chicago in the social sciences (concentrating in history), a master’s degree from Princeton Theological Seminary in theology, and a bachelor’s degree from the University of Chicago.
+His academic interests lie chiefly in theology, philosophy, and intellectual history.
 His academic writing has been published in The Scottish Journal of Theology, and his popular writing has been published in First Things, Mere Orthodoxy, and elsewhere.
-He lives in Chicago with his wife Elaina, daughter Nora, and son Faheem.
+He lives in Princeton with his wife Elaina, daughter Nora, and son Faheem.

 Ad Fontes is a publication of The Davenant Institute